Hiddence/HiddenceShield-extension/README.md

-# Hiddence Shield Chrome Extension
+# Hiddence Shield Firefox Extension

-**Hiddence Shield** is an open-source Chrome extension that allows users to connect to a proxy server directly from their browser.
+**Hiddence Shield** is an open-source Firefox extension that allows users to connect to a proxy server directly from their browser.
 It provides a simple and intuitive interface to toggle the VPN connection, enhancing privacy and accessibility while browsing the web.

 ![Hiddence Shield VPN extension](img/screenshot.png)